-Today, the number of businesses accepting Bitcoin is growing: minor companies and giants gladly sell their goods and services in a new way.
-More than that, some of them introduce discounts to celebrate the Bitcoin Pizza Day.
+Today, the number of businesses that accept Bitcoin is growing: minor companies and giants gladly sell their goods and services in a new way.
+More than that, some of them introduce discounts to celebrate Bitcoin Pizza Day.
 In May 2019, Huobi Global offered 50% off from the price of their pizzas if clients used the new Huobi Prime platform.
 According to Huobi Global CEO Livio Weng, the initiative felt more like a joke at first, but then the company’s executives realized it would be an excellent marketing ploy.

 Some enthusiasts love the story so much that they compare the Bitcoin and the current USD value of the starry pizza on Twitter.
 At the time of writing, the delicacy cost $96,667,750.
 New posts are published daily; about 7800 people follow the page.